TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.rst

    .. method:: Handler.close()

       Tidy up any resources used by the handler.
-This version does no output but removes the handler from an internal list of handlers which is closed when :func:`shutdown` is called.
-Subclasses should ensure that this gets called from overridden :meth:`close` methods.
+This version does no output but removes the handler kutoka an internal list of handlers which is closed when :func:`shutdown` is called.
+Subclasses should ensure that this gets called kutoka overridden :meth:`close` methods.

    .. method:: Handler.handle(record)